When audiences return to the cinema, we will be there for and with them.

 It is no accident that we first see Totò as an acolyte in the rite of the celebration of the Mass.
 In its rich past, in its ever-vibrant present, and in its often wobbly future, cinema is a celebration, a secular exaltation of the aspirations of our most passionate, even spiritual, humanity.

 John Bailey, ASC (far left in the photo above) and crew set up a shot for the feature A Walk in the Woods (2015).
+He was honored with the ASC Lifetime Achievement Award in 2015.
 He subsequently served two terms as president of the Academy of Motion Picture Arts and Sciences (2017-’19) before returning to cinematography.
-You can read much more about his career here.
+You can learn much more about his career here.